vmware-archive/vcloud-rest/README.md

 DESCRIPTION
 --
-Unofficial ruby bindings for VMWare® vCloud Director's rest APIs v.
-5.1.
+Unofficial ruby bindings for VMWare® vCloud Director's rest APIs.

-Note: v.1.5 is also supported at this stage, just use _api\_version="1.5"_.
+Note: at this stage both _v.1.5_ and _v.5.1_ are supported.
+It defaults to _v.5.1_ but it's possible to specify _api\_version="1.5"_.

 See [vCloud API](http://pubs.vmware.com/vcd-51/topic/com.vmware.vcloud.api.doc_51/GUID-86CA32C2-3753-49B2-A471-1CE460109ADB.html) for details.

-This code is ALPHA QUALITY.
+This code is BETA QUALITY.

 INSTALLATION
 --